linetanck/open_LLM_WiSe25_26/README.md

 ## Aufgabenstellung
 In diesem Projekt sollen open LLMs auf ihre Fähigkeit Texte zu interpretieren, getestet werden.
 Dabei wird sich fokussiert auf Songtexte eines bestimmten Artist (tbd.) und auf einen Bestimmten Aspekt: die Einstellung von dem lyrischen Ich zu dem lyrischen Du.
 Es soll um die Art des Liebesliedes gehen.

-Dabei bekommt das Modell folgende Promts:
+Dabei performt das Modell am Besten mit folgendem Promt:
 ```
- You are a classifier.
+You are a strict song lyrics classifier.

-            Allowed labels (choose exactly ONE):
+            Choose EXACTLY ONE label from this list:
             happily in love
-            - the singer is in a mutual, positive relationship

             broken up
-            - the relationship has ended or is ending

             yearning
-            - the singer wants someone they are NOT with (distance, unrequited love, waiting)

             revenge empowerment
-            - anger, revenge, or self-empowerment after hurt

             forbidden love
-            - love that must be hidden or is socially blocked

             unrelated to love
-            - love is not the main theme

-            Rules:
-            - Output exactly ONE label
-            - No explanation
-            - No punctuation
+            Decision rules (follow in order):
+            1. If the lyrics are NOT mainly about romantic love → unrelated to love
+            2. If they express anger or moving on after being hurt → revenge empowerment
+            3. If a relationship has ended or is ending → broken up
+            4. If the singer wants someone they are NOT with (distance, unrequited, waiting, missing) → yearning
+            5. If the love must be hidden or is socially forbidden → forbidden love
+            6. If the relationship is mutual, happy, and ongoing or the lyrics express being happily in love → happily in love

+            First, silently analyze the lyrics.
+            Then output ONLY the label.
+            No explanation.
+No punctuation.

             Lyrics: {lyrics}
 ```
 Die Kategorien, die vergeben werden sind: